Why We're Different From Every Other Weather Site

 Real-Time Warning Updates: What Other Sites Miss

-Here's the shocking truth: when the National Weather Service updates a tornado warning, most weather websites never show those updates.
+Here's the shocking truth: when the National Weather Service (US) or Environment Canada (Canada) updates a tornado warning, most weather websites never show those updates.
 They display the original warning and leave it unchanged until it expires, even when critical new information becomes available.

 What Other Sites Do